Cali, Colombia Nightlife | The 14 Best Bars and Clubs

-It was like a dream.
-Something you only see in the movies.
-I was new to the city and didn’t know much about Cali, Colombia nightlife.
+I felt like I was in a dream.
+Like I was living through something you only see in the movies.
+I was brand new to the city and didn’t know anything about Cali, Colombia nightlife.

-But my buddy had been taking Spanish classes and got invited to a party.
-He asked me if I wanted to roll.
-Of course, I did!
+My buddy had been taking Spanish classes and got invited to a party.
+He asked me if I wanted to roll with him.
+Hell yeah, I did!

-The taxi dropped us off in front of a random, large house in the south of the city.
+The taxi dropped us off in front of some random huge house in the southern part of the city.
 I knew nothing about the area at the time and there didn’t seem to be much going on from the outside.
-I gave my buddy a sideways glance.
+I gave my quick buddy a sideways glance.

-Apparently, it was $12 USD to enter.
-That included an open bar all night.
-We chatted and I asked if there were people inside.
-We couldn’t hear or see anything.
-The party host claimed it was popping, so we paid up.
+It was $12 USD to enter, which included an open bar for the whole night.
+After a bit of chit chat, we asked if there were any people there.
+We couldn’t hear or see anything, after all.
+The host told us it was popping, so we paid up.

-The open door led to the backyard of an old mansion that used to be owned by a member of the Cali Cartel.
-A backyard filled with a massive swimming pool, slide, hot tub, sauna, dance floor, and more.
+The open door led to the backyard of an old mansion once owned by a card-carrying member of the Cali Cartel.
+A luxurious backyard filled with an enormous swimming pool, a slide, a hot tub, a sauna, a bopping dance floor, and more.

-Reggaeton blared from an impressive sound system, as dozens of Caleñas in skimpy swimsuits darted around.
-The eye candy was more than enough to keep me around all night, and things just kept getting better.
+Reggaeton blared from a tricked out sound system as dozens of Caleñas in skimpy swimsuits darted around the place.
+The eye candy was enough to keep me around all night, and it just kept getting better and better.

 And one hell of a night it was!